EmbraceLife/fastdebug/mds/fastai_notebooks/002_fastai_Radek_newsletter.md

 That gentleman had a very similar problem to solve at his startup!
 He engaged a couple of companies (sic!) but none of them got very far.

-### jn: Radek - do tell the world what you are up to /2022-11-9
+### jn: newsletter - Radek - do tell the world what you are up to /2022-11-9
 There are two components to this story.

 First of all, it reinforces the idea that if you do something, even with a modicum of success, make sure to tell the world about it!